Wednesday afternoon is dedicated to enrichment in the Sixth Form timetable; an option available this term is ‘stude… twitter.com/i/web/status/11840…

 made as and when they are required.
 Achievement and Effort reports

-are sent to parents every half-term, with a full report for each child written
+are sent to parents every term, with a full report for each child written

 during the Summer term.